guyinwonder168/database-mcp-server/README.md

 - **Structured Logging:** All actions and errors are logged as structured JSON to stdout and a rotating log file.
 - **Stateless:** Each MCP action opens and closes its own DB connection (with pooling).
 - **Extensible:** Easy to add new MCP actions/tools.
+- **Tool Discovery:** `list-tools` MCP action returns a machine-readable list of all available tools/actions.
+- **Official MCP Protocol:** Communication is via the official MCP protocol over stdio (not HTTP, not JSON-RPC).

 ---